It belongs to a class of medications called steroids. It prevents the release of substances in the body that cause inflammation.

 What is the most important information I should know about Betamethasone?

-You should not use this medication if you are allergic to Betamethasone, or if you have a yeast infection anywhere in your body.
+You should not use this medication if you are allergic to Betamethasone or have a yeast infection anywhere in your body.

-Before taking Betamethasone, tell your doctor about all of your medical conditions and about all other medications you are using.
-There are many other diseases that can be affected by the use of steroids and many other medicines that can interact with steroids can affect many other diseases.
+Before taking Betamethasone, tell your doctor about your medical conditions and all other medications.
+Steroids and many other medicines that can interact with steroids can affect many other diseases.

 Carry an identification card or medical alert bracelet that indicates you are taking a steroid in case of an emergency.